baschte/content-animations/Documentation/Developer/Index.rst

 LayoutRootPath
 ==============

-Content Animations extends the layoutRootPaths with the key **100**.
+Content Animations extends the layoutRootPaths with the key **100** in all typoscript includes except `Content Animations: Basic Configuration`.

 If you don't want that please overwrite or delete it via ``lib.contentElement.layoutRootPaths.100 >`` in your template